 A lesson plan for grades 4-8 from Scholastic.
-See also Frindle Discussion Guide and Literature Circle Guide to FRINDLE.
-For information about the Author, go to Andrew Clements.com.
+See also Frindle Discussion Guide.
+For information about the author, go to Andrew Clements.com.

-A discussion guide from Scholastic.
-See also Frogs and Toads Are Different (But Still Friends).
+A 2nd-grade lesson plan using the book, Frog and Toad Are Friends.
+See also Frog and Toad Are Friends Literature Unit and Comparing and Contrasting with Frog and Toad.
 For information about the author, go to Featured Author and Illustrator: Arnold Lobel.

-A lesson plan from Money Management International on E. L. Konigsburg's Newbery Medal-winning book.
-See also From the Mixed Up Files of Mrs. Basil E. Frankweiler for another lesson plan.
+A lesson plan on E. L. Konigsburg's Newbery Medal-winning book.

 A Gift for Mama

 A lesson plan on apple trees using this book by Shel Silverstein.
-See also The Giving Tree and Character Education - Giving for other lesson plans for this book.
+See also The Giving Tree for a 2nd-grade lesson plan.